The Need

 This allowed teams to move fluidly between exploration and communication without duplicating effort or breaking context.

-One of the most critical interaction concepts was the introduction of Stories as a way to curate and communicate decisions.
+One of the most important concepts was Stories, a way to curate and communicate decisions.

 Stories allowed users to: